gititjordan/meme-page/design_document.md

 # 5. Proposed Architecture Overview

-We have decided to build out our own API because if we were to use a builtout API we would not have much work to do
+We have decided to build out our own API because if we were to use a built out API we would not have much work to do, as for dynamoDB with cognito we know that it is possible from surface level research.
+Regarding the horoscope we could add a **See your daily meme** button on the main page, that finds a meme based on their horoscope

 ###[Api Design](project_documents/HorribleMemeHoroscope.html)

-We are building a social media platform and in order to do so we have to at bare minimum: get an image to our frontend, have a list of saved images that can be retrieved from, and update that saved list
+We are building a social media platform and in order to do so we have to at bare minimum: get an image to our frontend, have a list of saved images that can be retrieved from, and update that saved list.
+As the project is being built we hope to discover new features to add such as horoscope memes.

 # 6. API